TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/developer_guides/optimizing_applications_with_mcu_sdk.md

 ## Optimizations {#CHAPTER_OPTIMIZATION}

-Here is a short summary of the optimizations discussed in detail in this document.
+Here is a short summary of the performance optimizations discussed in detail in this document.

 - \ref CHAPTER_OPTIMIZATION_SECTION_1
 - \ref CHAPTER_OPTIMIZATION_SECTION_2